tc39/proposal-reversible-string-split/README.md

 > **Note:** I am aware this could be made more efficient with a different
 > "parser".
 That is not the point.
 The point is to make the obvious thing easy.

-This behavious is not just relevant for the INI file format, but also for things like HTTP headers in HTTP/1.1, key value pairs in `Cookie` headers, and many more.
+This behaviour is not just relevant for the INI file format, but also for things like HTTP headers in HTTP/1.1, key value pairs in `Cookie` headers, and many more.